 Buying a home isn’t easy.
 It’s a lengthy process with complicated steps and procedures.
 Luckily, real estate agents are here to help.
 A realtor can match your needs and wants with what you can afford.
 They can also advise what to look out for in a first home — things you’ve never anticipated.
 They can address your concerns about the current market conditions, how certain neighbourhoods are, and what red flags to look out for and provide referrals to real estate lawyers, home inspectors, and other professionals part of the home buying process.

-Once you’re ready to close on your deal, a realtor can help prepare your offer package.
-This includes your offer price, preapproval letter, proof of funds for the down payment, and terms and conditions.
+Once you’re ready to close on your deal, a real estate advisor can help prepare your offer package.
+This includes your offer price, pre-approval letter, proof of funds for the down payment, and terms and conditions.

 It’s also important that you meet with several real estate agents before selecting the one you want to work with.
 Hiring an agent is similar to hiring an employee.
 You’ll want to meet with multiple agents and ask questions to understand their credentials.
-Online reviews are also a great way to differentiate between agents.
+Online reviews are also a great way to differentiate between agents as reviews are written by real clients that have had a full experience working with the prospective agent you are interviewing.

-Buying your first home is a complicated and exciting process — especially in 2021.
+Buying your first home is a complicated and exciting process — especially in 2024.
 It’s important to plan out what you can afford and what amenities and features that you and your partner need in a home.
-Arranging your finances and mortgage and finding an excellent real estate agent are also critical to making this process as smooth as possible.
+Arranging your finances and mortgage and finding an excellent real estate agent are also critical to making this process as smooth as possible and turning your homeownership dream into reality.